 Despite these “extensive” safety features, consumers say the Power Pressure Cooker XL can explode – during or after food preparation.
 In fact, many customers who have reported explosions are certain that a safety feature failed on their own device, leading to personal injury.

 Some home cooks, like Lili Bektava, have suffered severe burns after beginning to remove the pressure cooker’s lid.
-But in marketing materials, Tristar claims that the pressure cooker is outfitted with a specific safety mechanism that should make this impossible.
-The Power Pressure Cooker XL is outfitted with a safety check, according to Tristar, which should prevent consumers from opening the lid until the cooker’s pressure has been properly vented.
+In marketing materials, Tristar claims that the pressure cooker is outfitted with a specific safety mechanism that should make this impossible.
+The Power Pressure Cooker XL is equipped with a safety check, according to Tristar, which should prevent consumers from opening the lid until the cooker’s pressure has been properly vented.
 Some observers have linked devastating explosions like these to an allegedly faulty valve, which can clog and lead to unacceptable pressure build-up.

 Other reported explosions, which appear to be completely inexplicable, may provide support for this theory.
 On June 11, 2016, for example, a home cook reported walking into her kitchen, where a pea soup was being prepared in the Power Pressure Cooker XL.
 No sooner had she entered the room, than the pressure cooker’s lid “exploded,” shooting hot pea soup onto the woman’s body.